JuliaLang/julia/doc/devdocs/ast.rst

 ``ambig`` - Cache of other methods that may be ambiguous with this one

-``specializations`` - Cache of all LambdaInfo ever created for this Method,
+``specializations`` - Cache of all MethodInstance ever created for this Method,
     used to ensure uniqueness.
 Uniqueness is required for efficiency, especially for incremental precompile and tracking of method invalidation.